marc2332/tauri-deno-starter/readme.md

 # Deno 🦕 + Tauri

 Starter template for Tauri, bundling the frontend made with React using Deno with esbuild.

+You can use TypeScript or JavaScript.
+With React or any other library, or just vanilla, with no extra steps.

+- `src-tauri`: Rust backend
+- `www`: Web frontend
+- `build.ts`: Script to build your frontend
+- `bundle.ts`: Script to bundle your frontend while developing

 Prerequisites:
 - [Rust](https://www.rust-lang.org/)